 I was thinking about getting a Flying V for a long time but wasn’t sure if this shape would suit my playing so I decided to buy a cheap 80s Hohner FV Devil.
 It was in bad shape and I planned to restore it in light blue and on a tight budget.
 I removed the finish and sprayed it with a graffiti colour named ‘Cool Candy’.
 The neck was oiled and refretted with stainless steel jumbo frets.
 After simulating the final look on the computer I added a layered scratch plate.
 I really like the result and think that it won’t be my last Flying V.

 I always wanted to play a semi hollow and am a fan of the Yamaha CV820WB.
 So I planned my own interpretation of this guitar – my guitar is much smaller, made of mohogany and has a flamed maple top I stained green.
-It is work in progress and I’m currently put on an oil finish.
+I gave the guitar a complete oil finish and polished it.